 - Elevate the injured limb above your heart whenever possible to help prevent or limit swelling.

-After two days, gently begin using the injured area.
+Sprains can take days to months to recover.
+As the pain and swelling improve, gently begin using the injured area.
 You should feel a gradual, progressive improvement.
-Over-the-counter pain relievers, such as ibuprofen (Advil, Motrin, others) and acetaminophen (Tylenol, others), may be helpful to manage pain during the healing process.
+Over-the-counter pain relievers, such as ibuprofen (Advil, Motrin IB, others) and acetaminophen (Tylenol, others), may be helpful to manage pain during the healing process.

 Get emergency medical assistance if: